 Access management and control Water management and monitoring.
-Erosion management Waste and pollution management (separate the hydrogen and solar faciality waste streams).
+Erosion management Waste and pollution management.
 Fire Management Minimise dust and air emissions Protection of indigenous natural vegetation and fauna Alien vegetation removal Specific monitoring and operational instructions.
-Emergency plans which will cover all reasonable aspects of the operations which might lead to environmental pollution or degradation, including the hydrogen plant.
+Emergency plans which will cover all reasonable aspects of the operations which might lead to environmental pollution or degradation.

-4.1 TRAFFIC ACCESS ROUTES & HAUL ROADS
+4.1 TRAFFIC ACCESS ROUTES AND HAUL ROADS